-Although there were previous surveys that MRC staff participated in, quantitative surveys of the coral reef community organized by MRC began in 1997 using the Reef Check coral reef monitoring protocol (Hodgson, 1999).
+Although there were previous surveys that MRC staff participated in, quantitative surveys of the coral reef community organized by MRC began in 1997 using the Reef Check coral reef monitoring protocol (Hodg-son, 1999).
 These surveys yield a scientifically based estimate of several parameters commonly used to assess coral reef community health and resilience.

-The unprecedented coral bleaching in 1997 - 1998 around the world (Wilkinson, 1998) including the Maldives, resulted in extensive mortality to scleractinian, reef building corals.
+The unprecedented coral bleaching in 1998 around the world (Wilkinson, 1998) including the Maldives, resulted in extensive mortality to scleractinian, reef building corals.
 During this event the living coral animals expelled their commensal living plant called zooxanthellae exposing the unpigmented coral tissue and underlying skeleton.
 Prior to 1998 an isolated bleaching event occurred on the three central atolls in the Maldives was reported (Wood, 1987).
 While the 1998 bleaching may not have been the first, it was the most intense and sustained in recent history in the Indian Ocean (Goreau, et al., 2000).

-The NCRMS surveys clearly detail the death of live coral in Anbaraa reef, Vaavu atoll, Thuvaru reef, Meemu atoll and the high mortality of corals in Maduvvari reef, Meemu atoll (Figure 1).
+Figure 1 Comparison of NCRMS 150 m point intercept transect percent live coral cover data at three sites in 1997 before and immediately after the bleaching in April - May 1998 bleaching event (after Zahir 2002a) The NCRMS surveys clearly detail the death of live coral in Anbaraa reef, Vaavu atoll, Thuvaru reef, Meemu atoll and the high mortality of corals in Maduvvari reef, Meemu atoll (Figure 1).
 Prior to the bleaching event the reefs were considered luxurious at Anbaraa (Patch reef) and Maduvvari reef, with about 50 - 70% coral cover.
 Thuvaru reef was a moderately developed reef with less than a 30% coral cover prior to bleaching.
 Fast growing branching corals, such as Acropora spp., suffered greater mortality than slow-growing massive corals (Zahir, 2002a).
 Virtually all of the colonies of Acropora spp. in the study sites had died (Zahir, 2006).
 Similarly the fast growing pocilloporids were highly susceptible to bleaching.
-In contrast agariciids and poritids were more resilient, although they too experienced a decrease in cover (Zahir, 2006).
+In contrast agariciids and poritids were more resilient, although they too experienced a decrease in cover (Zahir, 2).